-Whether your goal is to advance in your current position, start a new business or become a community leader, the Concordia MBA is the next step in your journey to success.
+Whether your goal is to advance in your career, start a new business or become a community leader, the Concordia Master of Business Administration (MBA) is the next step in your journey to success.

 As an MBA student, you will:

 - Complete 30 semester hours of coursework consisting of core business concepts, leadership modules and quantitative analytical tools.

 - Analyze case studies, complete practical assignments, reflect on your own leadership qualities, and challenge and support your fellow cohort members.

 - Attend class sessions one evening per week at the Austin, Texas, campus for four hours — with the first class meeting from 6:00 to 8:00 p.m. and the second from 8:00 to 10:00 p.m. — or take courses online.
 Concordia's small class sizes allow for an engaging experience for both in-person or online MBA students.

 The Concordia MBA program can be completed in 20 months (five semesters) without a concentration or 24 months (six semesters) with an optional concentration: Healthcare Administration (HCA) or Organizational Development and Learning (ODL).
 A concentration adds another semester (6 credit hours) to the timeline of the MBA program, requiring 36 total credit hours of coursework.
 Students who opt to add a concentration to the MBA program begin taking HCA or ODL-specific courses in the fifth semester.